mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

 ## Classes

-Below is a complete list of options supported by Material Design for Bootstrap and the classes that customize them.
+Below is a complete list of options supported by Bootstrap Material Design and the classes that customize them.
 Additional documentation is available for each group.

 <table>
   <thead>